Department of Psychiatry and Behavioral Sciences

 Our Commitment

 We are committed to training future psychiatrists through high-quality, rigorous training experiences.
-After completing Baylor’s residency program, our hope is that all residents will have a strong knowledge and skill foundation, a breadth of experiences, and a cultivated passion for serving patients with psychiatric illness.
+After completing Baylor’s residency program, our hope is that all residents leave training with exceptional clinical skills, the ability to learn as the field advances, and a passion for serving patients with psychiatric illness.

-Our country is gripping itself for the advancing workforce crisis for psychiatrists.
-Underserved patients and rural communities are particularly vulnerable, and it is our responsibility as training programs to prepare our graduates to address this problem.
-Nationally, we are advocating for GME expansion of psychiatry resident positions, but I also want to focus on the individuals we train to prepare them for long, fulfilling careers as providers, leaders and innovators.
+Nationally, our country faces progressively worsening workforce shortages in psychiatry, particularly affecting underserved patients and rural communities.
+As a training program, our goal is to help our graduates be prepared to address this problem.
+Nationally we advocate for GME expansion of psychiatry resident positions, and within the program, we focus on preparing our graduates for long and fulfilling careers as clinicians, leaders, and innovators.
 In this effort, we focus on creating opportunities for trainees to explore their interests through specialized tracks, electives, and supporting individual needs and feedback through collaborative leadership of the program with residents and faculty leaders.
-Residents participate in training groups each year of their training, a forum for open discussion, processing, and support led by group psychotherapists who are not part of program faculty.
-We prioritize resident wellness through our wellness committee led by the Wellness Chief resident, cultivation of safe spaces and a community of inclusivity where everyone’s voice is valued and heard.
+Residents participate in training groups each year of their training, a forum for open discussion, processing, and support led by group psychotherapists who are outside of our program faculty.
+We prioritize resident wellness through our wellness committee led by the Wellness Chief Resident, cultivation of safe spaces and a community of inclusivity where everyone’s voice is valued and heard.
 Residents have two retreat days each year, as well as frequent wellness activities to facilitate connectedness, bolster the resident community, and have fun!

 Our Graduates